samuelngiam/Public/Penetration Testing/WAMP.md

 net start wampapache
 ```

+- Access /phpmyadmin.
-- There is no such thing as a phpMyAdmin user. phpMyAdmin is a front-end for MySQL, so we're talking about MySQL users.
+  - No phpMyAdmin user - phpMyAdmin is a front-end for MySQL, only MySQL users.
 ```
 http://<ip>:8585/phpmyadmin

-Your configuration file contains settings (root with no password) that correspond to the default MySQL privileged account.
-Your MySQL server is running with this default, is open to intrusion, and you really should fix this security hole by setting a password for user 'root'.
 ```

 - Change WordPress admin password from phpMyAdmin.